SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Continuous Ranked Probability Score (CRPS)
 {: .anchor }
-The CRPS is a score that is a designed to measure both the reliability and sharpness of a probablistic forecast.
+The CRPS is a score that is a designed to measure both the reliability and sharpness of a probablistic forecast ([Matheson76](#ref-matheson76)).
 For a timeseries of forecasts comprising a CDF at each time point, the CRPS is:

 $$ \text{CRPS} = \frac{1}{n} \sum_{i=1}^n \int | F_i(x) - O_i(x) | dx $$